Did you know that you can achieve radiance by using cocoa butter for skin lightening?

 - Now pop the melted cocoa butter in the freezer for about 20 minutes to become a bit solid (more like semi-solid).

 - Blend the cooled cocoa butter together with the coconut oil in a food processor or use and electric whisker.
-The consistency should be fluffy and white.
+The consistency should be a smooth white cream.

 - Get a clean container with a lid, pour your blended body butter in it.